awsdocs/amazon-s3-userguide/doc_source/create-bucket-overview.md

 The AWS account that creates the bucket owns it\.
 You can upload any number of objects to the bucket\.
 By default, you can create up to 100 buckets in each of your AWS accounts\.
 If you need more buckets, you can increase your account bucket limit to a maximum of 1,000 buckets by submitting a service limit increase\.
 To learn how to submit a bucket limit increase, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *AWS General Reference*\.
 You can store any number of objects in a bucket\.

+S3 Object Ownership is an Amazon S3 bucket\-level setting that you can use to disable access control lists \(ACLs\) and take ownership of every object in your bucket, simplifying access management for data stored in Amazon S3\.
+By default, when another AWS account uploads an object to your S3 bucket, that account \(the object writer\) owns the object, has access to it, and can grant other users access to it through ACLs\.
+When you create a bucket, you can apply the bucket owner enforced setting for Object Ownership to change this default behavior so that ACLs are disabled and you, as the bucket owner, automatically own every object in your bucket\.
+As a result, access control for your data is based on policies\.
+For more information, see [Controlling ownership of objects and disabling ACLs for your bucket](about-object-ownership.md)\.

 You can use the Amazon S3 console, Amazon S3 APIs, AWS CLI, or AWS SDKs to create a bucket\.
+For more information about the permissions required to create a bucket, see [CreateBucket](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateBucket.html) in the *Amazon Simple Storage Service API Reference*\.

 ## Using the S3 console<a name="create-bucket"></a>